Anith-G/experience-manager-sites-optimizer.en/help/documentation/opportunities/cross-site-scripting.md

 ![Cross-site opportunity](./assets/cross-site-scripting/hero.png)

-The broken backlinks opportunity identifies links from other websites to your site that lead to a 404 error.
-Since search engines use backlinks to determine search relevance, broken links can negatively impact your site's SEO and discoverability.
-These issues can arise from factors such as URL changes or the removal of the linked page.

-The broken backlinks opportunity displays a summary at the top of the page, including a synopsis of the problem and its impact on your site and business.
-It includes the following:

-* **Security risk** – A general assessment of the severity of the risk.
+The cross-site scripting opportunity identifies and fixes vulnerabilities in your site's code that could be exploited by attackers to inject malicious scripts into web pages viewed by other users.
+These scripts can steal sensitive information, such as session cookies, or perform actions on behalf of the user, such as changing the user's password.

 ## Auto-identify

 ![Auto-identify Cross-site opportunity](./assets/cross-site-scripting/auto-identify.png)

-* **Vulnerable code**
+* **Vulnerable code** - Any code that is vulnerable to cross-site scripting attacks.
-* **Link to reproduce**
+* **Link to reproduce** - The link to the page where the vulnerability was found.

 ## Auto-suggest

 ![Auto-suggest Cross-site opportunity](./assets/cross-site-scripting/auto-suggest.png)

-* **Suggested fix**
+* **Suggested fix** - An AI-generated suggestion on how to fix the vulnerability.

 ## Auto-optimize [!BADGE Ultimate]{type=Positive tooltip="Ultimate"}

 >[!BEGINTABS]